A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

 \subsubsection{Net-level accuracy}

-Table~\ref{tbl:ml-sink-accuracy2} summarizes the metrics for the ML models and the accuracy for 45nm designs and 12 nm designs in both OpenROAD and the commercial tool flow, and 130nm designs in OpenROAD, evaluated on designs with and without macros.
-We use the mean, maximum, and standard deviations of the absolute \%error as metrics for evaluation, where the absolute percentage error is the absolute difference between the ground-truth and the predicted value with respect to a reference.
+Table~\ref{tbl:ml-sink-accuracy2} summarizes the metrics for the ML models and the accuracy for 45nm designs and 12nm designs in both OpenROAD and the commercial tool flow, and 130nm designs in OpenROAD, evaluated on designs with and without macros.
+We use the mean, maximum, and standard deviation of the absolute \%error as metrics for evaluation, where the absolute percentage error is the absolute difference between the ground-truth and the predicted value with respect to a reference.
 The references that we use are the stage delay for evaluating wire delay; the ground-truth sink slew for wire slew; and the ground-truth labels for parasitics.

-The table shows better mean \%error and maximum \%error metrics for our ML-based wire delay and wire slew predictions compared to GR Steiner-tree-based estimation from both OpenROAD and the commercial tool flow for most designs.
+\blueHL{The table shows better mean \%error and maximum \%error metrics for our ML-based wire delay and wire slew predictions compared to GR Steiner-tree-based estimation from both OpenROAD and the commercial tool flow for most designs.
 In general, the ML-based model shows significant reductions in the \%error.
-In only a few cases, denoted in red, the error for our approach is worse than the GR-based approach, but we verify that these errors are from short nets that have negligible wire delay and small stage delay, and therefore do not affect the critical path in the circuit.
+In only two cases, denoted in red, the error for our approach is worse than the GR-based approach, but we have verified that these errors are from short nets that have negligible wire delay and small stage delay, and therefore do not affect the critical path in the circuit.}